wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

 $ npm config set init.author.name "Your Name"
 ```

+> [!IMPORTANT]
-📒 **_Important note_** : By default, when passed a name, the npm install command will look for a module with that name and download it from the public npm registry.
+> By default, when passed a name, the npm install command will look for a module with that name and download it from the public npm registry.
 But it is also possible to pass the `npm install` command other parameters, such as a `GitHub URL`, and the command will install the content of the `URL`.

 When the `install` command completes, it will put the module contents into a
 `node_modules` directory.